MatchuPitchu/react-summary/Readme.md

     }, [emailIsValid]);

     const emailHandler = ({ target }) => {
-      // dispatchFn of useReducer to define an action;
+      // dispatchFn of useReducer to pass an "action" as an argument (-> look at parameter of emailReducer fn);
       // here I'm using an obj with type key that describes what happpens AND a payload (-> here a value the user entered) dispatchEmail({ type: 'USER_INPUT', val: target.value });
     };